-5.SPELD ebooks – SPELD is an amazing organisation that are not for profit and provide advice and services to support specific learning difficulties such as dyslexia.
-SPELD SA have a range of 190 hand drawn picture books that are grouped via the Jolly Phonics Program.
+5.SPELD ebooks – SPELD is an amazing organisation that is not for profit and provide advice and services to support specific learning difficulties such as dyslexia.
+SPELD SA has a range of 190 hand drawn picture books that are grouped via the Jolly Phonics Program.

 Take your time, enjoy learning together and get some advice if you are worried, xx

 As with all things children, what fits one doesn’t fit them all, there is no such thing as the perfect recipe!